discordjs/guide/guide/interactions/buttons.md

 ### ButtonInteractionCollector

-To create a basic event-based `ButtonInteractionCollector` simply do as follows:
+To create a basic event-based `ButtonInteractionCollector`, simply do as follows:

 ```js
 client.on('message', message => {